 Our service area, the Arua district and areas around Ociba village, is located about 9 hours drive northwest of Kampala, bordering South Sudan and the Democratic Republic of Congo.
 For a closer look, click here.
 To learn about the tragic history of the naming of Ociba Hill (pictured to the right), click here

 In 2017, about 52% of Ugandan children completed their primary education and about 26% completed their secondary education (citation).
 Even for those children who are able to participate, their success is limited by the lack of food at the school or the home, as well as the need for the basics of recreation, counseling, and medical attention, particularly when natural disasters wipe out local bridges (left picture).
 The Lugbara tribe, which represents many of the children we serve, is among the poorest in Uganda, with average per capita income below 1 USD per day.

 Through this effort, there is a unique opportunity to support a grassroots initiative which ensures that 100% of the funds you dedicate for services will go directly towards supporting OCRE in Uganda and the children and families of the Ociba region.
-Click here for details on our first fundraising goal.
+Check out our accomplishments to date.

 Sign up to hear from us about how the future of Uganda is doing!